Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 \subsection{Data analysis}

 Throughout this study, we simulate pulse arrival time observations with an uncertainty on pulse arrival times of $\sigma_\text{TOA}=100$~ns.
 Such low uncertainties are already achieved, and in some cases even surpassed, for several well-timed millisecond pulsars \citep{MilesShannon2025}.
-We simulate pulse arrival time observations at 1400 MHz, assuming no radio-frequency-dependent noise.
-In real data, such effects are modelled by introducing a wider frequency coverage.
-Therefore, we expect to achieve similar results if frequency-dependent timing effects, such as dispersion measure variations due to the interstellar medium, were included in the modeling.
+We simulate pulse arrival time observations at 1400 MHz, and, for simplicity, do not include radio-frequency-dependent noise in the simulations.
+In real PTA data, frequency dependent timing effects such as dispersion measure (DM) variations due to the interstellar medium and solar wind are modeled using wideband or multi-frequency observations and corresponding chromatic noise terms in the timing model.
+When modeled consistently, we expect to achieve similar results.
 For simplicity, we also assume that the data is obtained using only one backend-receiver combination.
 Our simulations contain a single SMBHB merger signal, combined with a gravitational wave background, temporally-uncorrelated noise referred to as ``white'', and temporally-correlated noise referred to as ``red''.
 In this section, we provide the details of our analysis and noise models.